RustForWeb/slides/README.md

-# Rust For Web Slides
+# Rust for Web Slides

 Slides for presentations.